 Register for the Course

-- Begin analyzing financial and debt statements of public finance credits.
+- Analyze financial and debt statements of public finance credits

-- Discern between corporate and municipal credit risk.
+- Discern between corporate and public finance credit risk

-- Understand the underpinnings of the U.S. public finance market.
+- Describe the framework that underpins the U.S. public finance market

-- Identify the main public finance securities and their relative strengths.
+- Identify the most common public finance securities and their relative strengths

-- Assess the key public finance credit risks.
+- Assess the key credit features of tax-exempt borrowers

 - Investment and commercial bankers